-It goes without saying that your photos should already be framed when designing a gallery wall.
+Your photos should already be framed when designing a gallery wall.
 When it comes to framing it is equally as important to pair the right photo with the right frame—portrait or landscape.
-Consider mixing up both portrait and landscape options for a more stylish gallery wall experience that provides both depth and whimsey.
+Consider mixing up both portrait and landscape options for a more stylish gallery wall experience that provides both depth and whimsy.
 In the age of the smartphone, portrait photos are more common due to the way the phone is typically held; however, landscape photography offers the chance to capture more of the background behind the subject.
 A healthy mixture of both styles can create the perfect effect for your family gallery wall.

 Once you’ve chosen a theme for your gallery wall and the photos you’d like to display, determine how you would like to arrange them.
 A grid arrangement tends to be more linear while salon arrangements feature multiple pieces hung at different heights and formations.
 A great way to select a layout is by mapping out the layout directly on the wall or on the floor with painter’s tape.

 The ‘floor method’ is best for visualizing the concept and involves the following steps:

 - Measure the entire dimensions of the wall

 - Locate a place on the floor big enough to replicate the dimensions